 The Queensland Government is committed to supporting young people who are transitioning from care to independence to ensure they have every opportunity to achieve their full potential.

-The Department of Communities, Child Safety and Disability Services is investing $1.2 million in a new scholarship scheme, called Care2Achieve: scholarships for young women leaving care, to be delivered by The Smith Family over the next two years.
+The Department of Communities, Child Safety and Disability Services is investing $1.2 million in a new scholarship scheme, called Care2Achieve: scholarships for young women leaving care, to be delivered by The Smith Family over the next five years.

 Up to 100 young women who are transitioning from care, or have left care to live as independent adults, will be awarded a scholarship to undertake higher education studies.